Kreia: Conception and creation

 Narratively, Kreia had several roles in The Sith Lords, acting as a party member, a foil, and a "sounding board" for the theme of the game, which concerned the Jedi's role and the Force's nature in a living galaxy.
 As an extension of Avellone's voice, Kreia became his way of expressing all his problems with the Force.
 Despite her view of the Force, it was important to avoid causing continuity problems with the rest of the Star Wars series, and her views were presented within the context of the original Force in the Star Wars world.
 Kreia is intended to test the player on the basic philosophical issues of the Star Wars universe.
 She is rude and dismissive to everyone but the player character, something intended to help make the player feel special.

 Sara Kestelman provided Kreia's voice.

 English actress Sara Kestelman voiced the character in the game.
 In voice directors Will Beckman and Darragh O'Farrell's "Designer Diary", the character was considered the most critical character to cast, though a challenging one as few games cast women of her age group.
-Obsidian worked hard in finding Kreia's voice, which had to match with her model without being "witchy or grating" due to her lengthy amount of dialogue.
+Obsidian worked hard to find Kreia's voice, which had to match her model without being "witchy or grating" due to her extensive dialogue.

 Developers tried to give each companion a unique ability to make them distinct from any other companion.
-Originally, throughout The Sith Lords Kreia would be seen through cutscenes recruiting certain characters such as Hanharr to side with her and seducing them to the dark side, though her exact purpose was not made overt.
+Originally, throughout The Sith Lords Kreia would be seen through cutscenes recruiting certain characters such as Hanharr to side with her and seducing them to the dark-side, though her exact purpose was not made overt.
 At the end of the game, they would then be used as "cannon fodder" before the fight with her began.
 Ultimately, this was cut.

 Character

-Kreia is shown as an elderly blind woman, whose eyes have atrophied from lack of use in preference of viewing things through the Force, viewing normal sight as a distraction.
+Kreia is shown as an elderly blind woman, whose eyes have atrophied from lack of use in favor of viewing things through the Force, viewing normal sight as a distraction.
 Dialogue in The Sith Lords establishes her past as a Jedi historian and one of the teachers of Revan, who became a Sith Lord and was the player character of the first game, and how her teachings were blamed for his fall.
 The Sith Lords reveals she has trained two Sith antagonists of the game, Darth Sion and Darth Nihilus, before they cast her out.
 She is initially depicted in earth-brown hooded Jedi robes with empty white eyes, though after the revelation of her identity as Darth Traya, both a Sith and a being of betrayal, both her robes and eyes are changed to black, and her skin becomes paler.